eugli/pathmaster/README.md

 # Pathmaster
 [Pathmaster](https://pathmaster.tech/) is a web app that explores pathfinding visualization using chess pieces.
 Basically, it's pathfinding for grandmasters.

 This project was built for COP3530: Data Structures and Algorithms at the University of Florida.
+(1st Place Winner :) )

 ## Todo
 - [x] fix button animation